-Acute myelogenous leukemia is caused by damage to the DNA of developing cells in your bone marrow.
-When this happens, blood cell production goes wrong.
+When this happens, blood cell production becomes out of control.
 The bone marrow produces immature cells that develop into leukemic white blood cells called myeloblasts.
 These abnormal cells are unable to function properly, and they can build up and crowd out healthy cells.

-Factors that may increase your risk of acute myelogenous leukemia include:
+Factors that may increase your risk of acute myelogenous leukemia (AML) include:

 - Increasing age.
 The risk of acute myelogenous leukemia increases with age.
 Acute myelogenous leukemia is most common in adults age 65 and older.

 - Your sex.
 Men are more likely to develop acute myelogenous leukemia than are women.